 By around the end of 2020 Airbus expects to have a clear picture of its long-term plans to develop new aircraft to serving what it views as growing needs for more efficient urban air mobility.
 The European airframer is very well aware that smaller and much younger startup companies are pursuing more urgent timelines that could see new eVTOL aircraft enter commercial service as early as 2023, but said it prefers to take more time to ensure it delivers the right product.

-Airbus has now completed flight testing of its two-seat Vahana eVTOL concept, which has flown more than 100 hours since 2016.
+Airbus has now completed flight testing of its single-seat, all-electric Vahana eVTOL concept, which made more than 100 fully autonomous flights since the first flight of the full-scale prototype on January 31, 2018.
 Over the next 12 months or so, the company will conclude evaluation of its four-seat CityAirbus model.
 What it learns from these programs will inform the company’s next steps in this sector, according to Eduardo Dominguez-Puerta, Airbus’ senior v-p for urban mobility.

 The Vahana program has been led by A3 by Airbus, the group’s Silicon Valley-based technology hub, while CityAirbus is in the hands of Airbus Helicopters.
 It is still to be determined which part of the Airbus empire will take the lead in taking a series production eVTOL aircraft to market.
 For now, it has created a division called Urban Air Mobility and this includes its Voom helicopter charter partnership.